arresteddevops/podcast/ideas.md

 * The Culture Show - In a true DevOps workplace, what are the social/cultural implications for the people who work there (and the people who manage them)?
 * Cloudy with a Chance of DevOps - how does cloud computing factor into devops? can you do devops without the cloud? what the hell is a freaking cloud anyway?
 * Can DevOps come up as grassroots or does it have to be top-down?
 How do you do DevOps without "senior management" driving it?
-* Hiring for DevOps
+* Hiring for DevOps/Getting a DevOps Job - Josh Hertz plus someone in recruiting, hiring, etc?
 * DevOps for the regular people
-* ~~The Sysadmin Show - how does a grizzled old-school sysadmin feel about this shiny new DevOps stuff?
+* ~~The Sysadmin Show - how does a grizzled old-school sysadmin feel about this shiny new DevOps stuff?~~
 * The DevOps Toolbox - SHARE ALL THE THINGS.
 The big bucket on the interwebs of DevOps resources.
 Guides
 * Distinctive DevOps  - DevOps best practices.
 * Version Control - What it is and why you need it in DevOps.
 (Open discussion of vcs's Git, Mecurial, SVN, etc.)